-The Harleigh B. Trecker Library of today has changed in many directions since its opening almost 25 years ago.
+The Harleigh B. Trecker Library of today (until its closing in 2017) has changed in many directions since its opening almost 25 years ago.
 Photos of the Law School Library just before it became Trecker (left) show very typical library operations of the time with books and journals packed into thousands of feet of shelf space, huge tables for consulting massive reference tomes, extensive card catalogs, and staff members demanding quiet.

 Users visiting the library now find digital collections steadily supplanting paper resources, an online catalog which has replaced hundreds of drawers in the old card catalogs, internet terminals for connecting to the web, “soft seating”, and group study spaces for “quiet noise while in search of knowledge.”